itdddjulius/s_1/README.md

-gem 'rest-client' # Requests to APIs gem 'better_errors' # See errors console on web gem 'hash_dot' # Access to Hashes using dot notation
+gem 'rest-client' # Requests to APIs gem 'better_errors' # See errors console on web gem 'hash_dot' # Access to Hashes using dot notation gem 'rspec-rails', '3.8.2' # testing framework to Ruby on Rails gem 'shoulda-matchers', '~> 3.0' # provides RSpec- and Minitest-compatible one-liners to test common Rails functionality
 ```

 ## Installation